mirte-robot/mirte-documentation/doc/mirte_os/configure_mirte.rst

 -----------------

 The configuration to map the pins to sensortypes is done in `/usr/local/src/mirte/mirte-ros-packages/mirte_telemetrix/config/mirte_user_config.yaml <https://github.com/mirte-robot/mirte-ros-packages/blob/main/mirte_telemetrix/config/mirte_user_config.yaml>`_.
-This file consists of multiple sections needed for Mirte to know which pins to control.
+This file consists of multiple sections needed for MIRTE to know which pins to control.
-The default settings are the Mirte PCB.
+The default settings are the MIRTE PCB.
 Below we will got though all sections (of the Raspberry Pi Pico on a breadboard).

 .. code-block:: yaml